 There were 56 fatalities in England in the same year caused by deliberate fires, and a further 1,025 casualties.

 What are UK Fire response times?

 Naturally, response time differs depending on the location, with rural areas typically experiencing longer response times, and metropolitan areas experiencing shorter response times.
-Response times for location types in England in 2017/18 are shown below:
+Average response times for location types in England in 2019/20 are shown below:

 - Significantly rural: 8m 52s

 What percentage of house fires occur where a smoke alarm is not present?